steve1066d/devore.tubs/manual.md

 temperature when they are set.
 When the Economy is exited (by holding down the down and light buttons), The "24" will blink twice to indicate it is turned off.
 Likewise holding down the down, light, and jets button will turn off the overnight mode, blinking "12" twice.

-Once a temperature or special mode is selected, it will keep the setting even if the tub loses power.
-So, if the tub is set to 102, instead of returning back to 100, it will retain the temperature of 102.
-However, because the board doesn't keep time when it is off, it may run at odd times if the overnight or economy mode is selected when power is lost.
+This mode will be retained on a power loss, but may run at odd times when the power is restored.
 If that happens, reselect the special mode.

 Holding down the light button for 2 seconds will start the jets.
 (Useful if your jets button is broken).

-Holding down the Light and Jets button for 4 seconds will display some diagnostic information.
-It shows these values:
-1. The version of the firmware (currently 1.05)
-2. The number of days the Softub has been running without a power interruption or reset.
-3. The temperature of the microcontroller, in Celsius.
-Note:  this isn't calibrated, so it can be off by a large degree.
-4. The temperature probe in tenths of a degree.
-This is the unadjusted value.
-   If the temperature is 100 or over, the value shown will be the temp minus 100.
-5. The voltage of the power supply.
-If the voltage drops below 97v the system will fail with the IPS error.
-If IPS is disabled, this is not shown.
-The maximum voltage that will be displayed is 117v, even if the voltage is higher.
-For 220v systems, double the values given.

-### Wi-Fi

-Wi-Fi control of your Softub can be added with a simple add-on board that integrates with either a Shelly Uni or Sonoff Elite.
-The Wi-Fi integration works along side the control panel, and keeps all the safety and functionality of the control panel.
-See the separate Wi-Fi directions for details.

-### The Improved program mode.
+### The Enhanced program

+To enter the Enhanced mode, hold the up and down buttons together for 4 seconds.
+The display will flash "P", indicating that the P display is disabled.

 In this mode, the temperature is displayed in a more natural way.
 Instead of showing a P when the tub is off, it shows an estimate of the actual tub